-Step 5: Scroll to the bottom of the page again, then click the button to the right of Use hardware acceleration when available to turn it off.
+Step 5: Uncheck the switch to the right of Use hardware acceleration when available.

 Additional Information on Disabling Hardware Acceleration in the Chrome Browser

-- Another way to get to the Chrome settings menu involves typing chrome://settings into the address bar at the top of the page.
-Using the chrome://settings options will take you directly to the menu that you would get to by clicking the menu button then choosing the Settings option.
+- Another way to get to the Chrome settings menu involves typing chrome://settings into Chrome’s URL bar at the top of the page.
+Using the chrome://settings options will take you directly to the menu that you would get to by clicking the menu button and then choosing the Settings option.
 You can then continue to disable hardware acceleration or enable hardware acceleration by choosing Advanced then System.

 - One other thing to consider is that it may be an extension that is giving you trouble.
 Read here to see how to remove a Chrome extension.

 - Alternatively, if you are looking for some more detailed information on GPU options in the Chrome browser, you could enter chrome://gpu into the address bar instead.
 This brings up a lot of extra information about Chrome and GPU usage.

 - While disabling usage of the GPU (graphics processing unit) can resolve issues specific to how Chrome interacts with webpages, it’s not usually a good idea to disable hardware acceleration unless you are having a problem with the browser.

 - In newer versions of Google Chrome you can show advanced settings by simply clicking the Advanced tab at the left side of the Settings menu.